 25 new paints is a lot of colour to cover, so we’ve split the range into four simple categories to help you get an idea of what they look like.
 These new colours run the gamut from bright and bold to grimy and eerie – whether you’re painting a tank turret or a raging Endless Spell, there’s a pot here for you.

 The Mortal Realms and 41st Millennium boast countless creatures with a touch of the dark, as well as warriors clad in weathered armour and solemn robes.
 Plus, every miniature needs to stand on something – like a solid, dependable hero rock.

 New Games Workshop Shades

 These Shade paints are designed to provide instant depth and easily create stronger shadows, speeding up the process of creating great-looking models.
 While Contrast paints are designed to tint surfaces and give an intense finish, this new formulation ensures that Shade paints will settle more effectively into the recesses of your miniatures – while leaving the raised parts of your models relatively untouched.

-They have seven new colors but it also looks like all the shades will be redone, so again, let’s hope this doesn’t raise prices for the new formula.
+They have seven new colors, but it also looks like all the shades were redone again too!

 New Spray Paint

 White Scar is designed specifically for use with Contrast paints, to sit alongside the cool Grey Seer and the warmer Wraithbone sprays.
 There’s nothing stopping you from using it with our regular Citadel range, however.
 It’s great for creating punchier colours from a brighter undercoat – you can even try using our reformulated Shades on it for bold new results.